miguelangelfernandez/test_Sonar/README.md

 ## Tasks

 1. File structure
+16. Screens html and css
 2. Game screen and canvas
+15. Stop game (game over)
+17. Screens transition
 3. Start game and game loop logic
-4. Constructors and properties for every object class
+4. Constructors and properties for player
 5. Draw and Update logic
 6. Draw and update logic for player
 7. Key binds for controls